TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 Extension Declaration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every TYPO3 extension requires a configuration file (also known as the *extension declaration file*) to tell the TYPO3 instance some basic details of the extension, possible dependencies, etc. Without this file, TYPO3 would now know that the extension exist and as a consequence could not load it, nor display it in the *Extension Manager*.
+Every TYPO3 extension requires a configuration file (also known as the *extension declaration file*) to tell the TYPO3 instance some basic details of the extension, possible dependencies, etc. Without this file, TYPO3 would not know that the extension exists and as a consequence could not load it, nor display it in the *Extension Manager*.

 This file is named ``ext_emconf.php`` and is expected in the root level of the extension.
 The content should look as follows.